 - Ralph W. and Bettie Smith Memorial Award: Ralph W. Smith, a retired railroad executive, died a few years ago, just a month shy of his 86th birthday.
-He and his wife Bettie’s only connection with news, other that the fact that the eldest of his four sons is journalism professor Timothy D. Smith, was that they were news junkie.
+He and his wife Bettie’s only connection with news, other that the fact that the eldest of his four sons is emeritus journalism professor Timothy D. Smith, was that they were news junkies.
 They read newspapers, watched television news and news talk shows, and surfed the Internet for news.
-They would have been pleased that their name will be linked to an award for news students.
+They would have been pleased that their name will be linked to an award for journalism students.

 - Robert Sorino Memorial Scholarship.
 For a talented photography student displaying a love of and dedication to the field of photography.
 The winner will be recognized for performance as a staff photographer on the Stater or Burr.
 Gene Stebbins/JMC Alumni Council Scholarship.
 This scholarship is for a JMC student who intends to pursue a career in broadcasting.

 - Wallace H. and Peggy V. Stroud Scholarship.
 This scholarship is for deserving and outstanding students in the School of Journalism and Mass Communication.
 Mr. Stroud established this scholarship in 2002.